D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 ![](img002.png)

-As we know which parameters point to the memory location with our decoded buffer `rax, rdi and rcx` (`0x1654276A470`) right before the function call, we can just grab the address from the registers.
+As we know which registers point to the memory location with the decoded buffer (that is `rax, rdi and rcx` which all contain `0x1654276A470`) right before the function call, we can just grab the address from the registers.
 Also we know the buffer size is in `rdx, r15d` (`0x833`).

 ![](img003.png)